CapitainFoxy/Zombsroyale.io-hack-v2/README.md

 ### NOTE: To close the cheat, just press quit or press `.
 If these methods don't work, use task manager, use taskkill, reboot, etc.

 #### INSTRUCTIONS:
+Download the main zip file

+Open it up

 Download aimbot.zip

 Extract the files